sbd-community/handbook/docs/implementation/operate-phase/patch-cadence.md

 ---
 # Guide: Patch Cadence & Rollback Strategy

-## 1. The 'Why': A Policy for Timely Vulnerability Response

-Having a secure OTA update mechanism is only the first step; you also need a clear, documented policy for *when* and *how* you will use it.
-This policy is a critical operational document that defines your organization's commitment to fixing vulnerabilities and delivering updates, and it is a core legal requirement.
+## 1. Introduction to Patch Management

 ### 1.1.
+What is a Patch Management Policy?

+A **Patch Management Policy** is a public, documented commitment that defines *when* and *how* you will use your secure OTA update mechanism to respond to vulnerabilities.
+It is a critical operational document that outlines:
+-   The types of updates you provide (e.g., security, feature).
+-   Your target timelines for addressing vulnerabilities based on their severity (your "patch cadence").
+-   The product's support lifetime and its official end-of-life (EOL) date.

+This policy is not just a technical document; it's a key part of building customer trust and a core legal requirement.

+### 1.2.
 The Regulatory Requirement

 The **[Cyber-Resilience Act (CRA)](./../../standards/eu/cra-overview.md)** mandates that manufacturers must address and remediate vulnerabilities "without delay."
 A patch management policy is the primary way to demonstrate compliance.
 Key requirements include: